Our Heritage

 Revival Fires and a New Sanctuary (1960–1969)

-On June 4, 1969, a newly renovated sanctuary—constructed on the original studs—was dedicated.
-With red carpet, white pews with red padding, and a capacity of 385, the building symbolized both continuity and renewal.
-Homecoming was celebrated with Dr. L. C. Cutts as guest preacher, linking the congregation back to its founding era.
+Under Pastor Dickey’s leadership, the building was thoroughly renovated and expanded through the efforts and donations of the members, with no loans required as God supplied every need.
+On June 4, 1969, the newly renovated sanctuary—built on the original foundation—was dedicated.
+Featuring red carpet, white pews with red padding, and a capacity of 385, the building symbolized both continuity and renewal.

 Missions, Maturity, and Momentum (1970–1985)